Steve Mason (musician): History

+The Beta Band and King Biscuit Time (1996–2004)

-Mason started his music career as the lead singer and one of the founding members of The Beta Band.
-The band released four albums, and gained international notoriety when they were referenced in the film of Nick Hornby’s High Fidelity when John Cusack’s character states, he can sell five copies of “Dry The Rain” (lead track of Champion Versions).
+Mason started his music career as the lead singer and one of the founding members of The Beta Band, formed in 1996.
+The band released four albums, and gained international notoriety when they were referenced in the film of Nick Hornby’s High Fidelity when John Cusack’s character states he can sell five copies of "The Three EP's" by The Beta Band.
+The track he selects to achieve this is "Dry the Rain".
 Astralwerks, the band’s US label stated sales quadrupled after the release of the film.
 During the group’s time together, Mason was one of the first artists to speak of his depression openly.
 In late 2004, after a short farewell tour, they split.

 During the Beta Band era, Steve appeared on TV shows including The Adam & Joe Show (2001) and Never Mind the Buzzcocks (2005).

-King Biscuit Time

 Mason released solo material as King Biscuit Time, including two EPs on Regal Records during The Beta Band's existence.
 2000’s No Style EP was described by NME as “wonderfully erratic ambles into crisp electronica, soft strumming, sleepy beats and his doleful singing about love, virtue, surviving and being comfortably glum".
 After The Beta Band split in 2004, Mason released one album as King Biscuit Time, Black Gold, on No Style Records, an imprint of Alan McGee's Poptones record label.
 Mason announced the end of King Biscuit Time before the album's release, and cancelled a subsequent tour, posting on his website “Peace to you all, I’m out of here.
 It’s been amazing but I’ve had enough.
 Over and out.
 Steve xxx.”
 The Guardian called Black Gold a “vital, dolorous treasure” and that Mason’s “creative well seems bottomless.”
 Pitchfork said although it was “a melancholy record”, it could listen to “Mason's creaky, lonely voice all day.”
 Black Gold was one of the first CDs to be released in bio-degradable packaging and Mason self-released the 2-LP version of the album, in a limited edition of 150.

-Black Affair
+Black Affair (2008)

 Mason has also worked under the name Black Affair, and has released one album under this pseudonym on V2 Records.
 Paul Lester wrote in The Guardian that Black Affair “reek of: old school R&B, electro, early hip-hop, Chicago house, Detroit techno, even the pristine white synth-pop that influenced all of the previous black artists in the first place – poptronic forgemasters such as Kraftwerk, Yazoo, the Human League, Depeche Mode, Soft Cell and New Order".
 Their sole album, Pleasure Pressure Point, was released in 2008 to positive reviews.
 The Boston Phoenix stated “sensitive indie man boy breaks up cult band, goes clubbing, is sexed up by shady ladies, feels somewhere between good-bad and bad-bad, tells the world about it, repeat".